-Sometimes we forget that we are not alone, that there are people all over the world fighting for change, educating others, rescuing animals and inspiring solutions that will make this world a kinder place.
+Sometimes we forget that there are people all over the world fighting for change, educating others, rescuing animals and inspiring solutions that will make our world a kinder place.
 Here, we celebrate nine extraordinary women on the front line of animal advocacy.

-Thanks to Unbound Project, a multimedia documentary project created by acclaimed photographer Jo-Anne McArthur and Dr Keri Cronin of the Department of Visual Arts, Brock University, we can take inspiration from some of these talented women.
+Thanks to a project by acclaimed photographer Jo-Anne McArthur and Dr Keri Cronin of the Department of Visual Arts, Brock University, we can take inspiration from some of these talented women.
 Together, they show us just how many ways there are to effect change, and how one person can make the world of difference.

 Thieme’s party has come a long way.
 Today Party for the Animals has five seats in the House of Representatives, three seats in the Dutch Senate and one MEP.

 After a decade in the United States, Ahmad returned to her home country of Bangladesh and there adopted three street dogs.
 She had them vaccinated and sterilised, put collars on them and took care of them, but she felt that locking them in her tiny flat all day would be cruel and so they – like many others – lived on the streets.
 Ahmad wasn’t worried; all the neighbours knew they were hers.

 But then one of them, a sweet trusting soul named Kashtanka, was caught by the culling gang and poisoned to death.
 It was an experience that utterly changed Ahmad’s life.
 Soon after, she founded Bangladesh’s first animal welfare organisation, Obhoyaronno – which roughly translates to ‘Sanctuary.’
 In 2012, she launched a vaccination and sterilisation programme, and in 2014, following Ahmad’s campaigns, Dhaka city agreed to end dog culling.
 It was an important victory, but she was just getting started.
 Ahmad petitioned the city to end dog and cock fighting, and again was successful.